 Healthcare services belonged to the state, and the state paid healthcare professionals.
 Services were usually free, but patients had to pay out-of-pocket fees for medication, for example.

 The system provided universal access to health care.
 It was broadly a benefit in the kind system.
-Coverage levels and the amounts set aside for healthcare spending (share of GDP).
+Central authorities defined coverage levels and the amounts set aside for healthcare spending (share of GDP).

 #4 The out-of-pocket model